sr_tpm · portfolio_lead · ml_infrastructure

 Program Manager — NPI, Manufacturing, Supply Chain

-• Built supply planning for 20,000 SKUs across seven factories during the Kinaxis‑to‑SAP transition.
+• Built demand‑waterfall and carrier‑rollout analytics for the COO; led supply planning across seven factories during the Kinaxis‑to‑SAP transition.

 5. MM